nukedbit/NukedBit.DockerTesting/README.md

 Each time the container is stopped the container is also removed so you get a clean container at each start

+To connect to mongodb you must use the public port that should be 29017 and 30017 for admin

 		Install-Package NukedBit.DockerTesting